^

 • Trometamol.

-Precautionary measures: it is recommended to take it only according to the recommendation of the doctor, and also strictly to observe a dosage, not to exceed it.
+Precautions: It is recommended to take it only on the advice of a doctor, and also strictly adhere to the dosage, do not exceed it.

 Side effects: dizziness, hallucinations, confusion.